alanfbaird/Baird_website/content/publications.md

     Model.
 Presented at AGU 2009 Joint Assembly, Toronto, Canada.
     Abstract G11C-06.

--   **Baird, A.**, McKinnon, S. D., Godin, L., 2009.
-A three-dimensional geodynamic model of the Charlevoix seismic zone, Quebec.
-Talk Presented at the Advances in Earth Science Research Conference, Kingston, Ontario, Canada.

 -   **Baird, A. F.**, McKinnon, S. D., Godin, L., 2008.
 Stress channelling and partitioning of seismicity in the Charlevoix seismic zone, Québec,.
 Presented at the Seismological Society of America,